abcsds/hexecontahedron/_posts/2016-06-21-polynomial-roots.markdown

-What I've done is plot a hundred polynomials, with coeficients 1, 0 or -1, for every order in the range 3 to 20, this means that there will be a hundred polynomials of second order, a hundred of third order, and so on...
+What I've done is plot a hundred polynomials, with coefficients 1, 0 or -1, for every order in the range 3 to 20, this means that there will be a hundred polynomials of second order, a hundred of third order, and so on...
 The next plot shows their position in the complex plane: